Grievance Appeal Procedures – The Graduate School Manual

 - After an action is taken at the department or program level, appeals to The Graduate School may be made by either party to the grievance.
 The appeal must be in writing and no longer than two pages (single-spaced, Times New Roman 12 pt font, one inch margins).
 Evidentiary documents may be attached.

-- Appeals to The Graduate School must be filed with the Assistant Dean of The Graduate School within ten business days of official notification of an action or report at the department or program level.
+- Appeals to The Graduate School must be filed with the Associate Dean of The Graduate School within ten business days of official notification of an action or report at the department or program level.
 The Graduate School may extend this interim period under exceptional circumstances which will be determined at its discretion.
-The Assistant Dean may deny any appeal that he/she does not consider appealable.
+The Associate Dean may deny any appeal that he/she does not consider appealable.
 This review will be based on procedural problems or upon claimed new and pertinent information not known at the time of the hearing to the party who wishes to have it presented, and therefore not available to the departmental/program committee at the time of its deliberations.

-- If the Assistant Dean forwards the appeal to the committee, the first action on a case may be an informal attempt at mediation by the committee chair or an individual mediator designated by the committee.
+- If the Associate Dean forwards the appeal to the committee, the first action on a case may be an informal attempt at mediation by the committee chair or an individual mediator designated by the committee.
 If such informal mediation fails to resolve the issues, the case will be considered by the entire committee in a formal hearing.

 - In cases resolved by the chair's mediation, a concluding statement will be prepared by the chair or designated mediator and signed by all the parties and the mediator.
-It will be filed with the Assistant Dean of The Graduate School.
+It will be filed with the Associate Dean of The Graduate School.
 No other records of the case will be kept in the file without the signed mutual agreement of all parties.

 - If mediation efforts fail, a grievance appeal may be brought formally to the committee, and this must be made in writing.
-The Assistant Dean of The Graduate School will distribute copies of the grievance appeal within ten business days to the respondent, to all committee members, and to all parties initially involved in the case.
+The Associate Dean of The Graduate School will distribute copies of the grievance appeal within ten business days to the respondent, to all committee members, and to all parties initially involved in the case.
 Each respondent may submit a written response.
 The response must be in writing and no longer than two pages (single-spaced, Times New Roman 12 pt font, one inch margins).
 Evidentiary documents may be attached.

-- Conflict of Interest: No member of the committee, including the Assistant Dean, Associate Dean or Dean of the Graduate School, shall participate in either the formal or informal action on a case emanating from his/her department or a case to which he/she or his/her spouse, partner, or relative is a party or which he/she has considered at another level; this shall also apply in those cases where such spouses, partners, or relatives serve as witnesses in a case.
+- Conflict of Interest: No member of the committee, including the Associate Dean or Dean of the Graduate School, shall participate in either the formal or informal action on a case emanating from his/her department or a case to which he/she or his/her spouse, partner, or relative is a party or which he/she has considered at another level; this shall also apply in those cases where such spouses, partners, or relatives serve as witnesses in a case.
 All conflicts of interest in any case shall be strictly avoided.

 - The grievant and the respondent have the right to challenge the impartiality of any member of the committee.
 The other members of the committee shall caucus and decide by secret ballot whether that member shall be disqualified for that hearing, providing that he/she has not already removed him/herself from the case.